bsu-cs-jb/cs-411-docs/project-03/specification.md

 | Live Updates | 1      | When the application fetches new users they are properly displayed                                                                                                                                                                                                           |
 | Code         | 5      | Code Review                                                                                                                                                                                                                                                                  |

+## Requirements updates and clarifications

+- the user begins with the session not accepted and will need to accept the invitation to make any changes, but *should* be able to view the list of suggestions and other invited users
+- accepting an invitation should be clicking a button
+- a button for un-accepting an invitation is nice to have but not strictly necessary
+- there is no way to "reject" an invitation
+- when the user adds a new suggestion, they should be prompted for any text to type in for the suggestion.
+  * the app should not submit a random suggestion (that was done for demo purposes)
+- when the user invites a new person, they should be prompted with a text box for the user's name (the prototype will generate a userId for the new user).
+  * the app should not submit a random user name

 ## Submission

 Submit at least 3 screenshots showing the app in different states with different